 800 Points

-The police often ask for pins and passwords when seizing a smartphone on a court order or when seizing a smartphone.
+The police often ask for pins and passwords when confiscating a smartphone on a court order or when seizing a smartphone.
 Do not say anything.
 Do not unlock anything.
 Contact a lawyer.

 More information

-You should also not react if you receive a letter from the police asking you to hand over your PIN.
 The police may also try to put you under verbal pressure.
-They may tell you that handing over the password will mitigate the penalty.
+They may tell you that handing over the password will mitigate the punishment.
 Or they might tell you that you will get your phone back more quickly.
-Or they claim that it can be expensive for you to have your smartphone cracked professionally.
+Or they may claim that it will be expensive for you if they crack your smartphone professionally.
 Stand firm and refuse to hand it over!
 If in doubt, contact a lawyer.

 Sources and further links